-OC inputs to Harp averaged 72 g m-2 yr-1 (based on complete years only), split nearly equally between allochthony and autochthony, and exported only 18 g m-2 yr-1 via surface water (Table 5).
+OC inputs to Harp averaged 72 g m-2 yr-1 (based on complete years only), split nearly equally between allochthony and autochthony, and exported 18 g m-2 yr-1 via surface water (Table 5).
 Therefore, Harp processed 75% of all OC input into the system, mostly via respiration (66%).
 Monona had the largest OC load of the five lakes (119 g m-2 yr-1), with OC input almost equally divided between allochthony and autochthony.
-In the later years, autochthony began to dominant over allochthony.
+In the later years, autochthony began to dominate over allochthony.
 Only 14% of the OC was respired, with 46% buried and 59% exported via surface water.
 Trout had the lowest OC load of the five lakes (42 g m-2 yr-1), which was predominantly autochthonous production (68%).
-Of Trout’s load, 90% was respired, with only 3% buried.
+Of Trout’s OC load, 90% was respired, with only 3% buried.
 Seasonal patterns in OC fluxes were very consistent across the entire time series, with autochthony and respiration increasing to a summer maximum (Fig. 4).
 Vanern had the second lowest average OC load (66 g m-2 yr-1), of which was 60% allochthonous load.
 Of this load, 50% was respired to the atmosphere, 30% was buried, and only 18% was exported downstream.
 The OC load in Toolik was 87% allochthonous and dominated by summer peaks; 64% of this load was exported downstream, mostly during the summer.
 On average across years, with the exception of Trout, lake OC budgets were predominantly driven by allochthonous OC, underscoring the importance of terrestrially derived OC in overall lake budgets (Table 5, Fig. 4).
 Respiration consistently exceeded burial in all lakes but Monona, indicating that these lakes were net sources of OC (Table 5, Box 1).
 Monona was the only long-term net sink of OC due to its low rate of respiration relative to burial (Fig. 4).

 Seasonal fates

-As water temperatures increased during the growing season, the ratio between allochthony and autochthony generally shifted in favor of autochthony (due to increases in NPP), whereas the ratio between respiration and burial generally shifted towards respiration and therefore source status (Fig. 5).
+As water temperatures increased during the growing season (e.g., May – Aug.), the ratio between allochthony and autochthony generally shifted in favor of autochthony due to increases in NPP, whereas the ratio between respiration and burial generally shifted towards respiration and therefore source status (Fig. 5).
 The four quadrants in Fig. 5 demonstrate the seasonal variability in the dominant fluxes acting in each lake.
 Trout remained a source for the entire year, but became a greater source as the growing season progressed.
-Harp, Toolik and Vanern were sinks early in the growing season, but eventually became sources as temperatures warmed.
+Harp, Toolik and Vanern were sinks early in the growing season, but became sources as temperatures warmed.
 Conversely, Monona remained a sink throughout most of the year and only became a source late in the growing season.
-Despite this late pulse in respiration, Monona remained a net sink on an annual basis (Table 5).
+Despite this late pulse of respiration, Monona remained a net sink on an annual basis (Table 5, Fig. 6).
 Monona and Vanern also showed less of an increase in autochthony as the growing season progressed compared to other lakes, suggesting the importance of continued allochthonous inputs during summer months coinciding with increases in autochthony.

 DISCUSSION